wjzhengsh/blockchain/howto/CA_operate.md

 - **cacerts:** Contains the certificate of the root CA of your network.
 - **intermediatecerts:** These are the certificates of any intermediate CAs in your chain of trust (leading back to a root CA or CAs).
 Each Enterprise Plan organization has two intermediate CAs for failover and high availability.
-- **signCerts:** This folder contains your public signing certificate, also known as your signCert or enrollment certificate.
+- **signCerts:** This folder contains your signing certificate, also known as your signCert or enrollment certificate.
 This certificate is attached to your calls to the network (a chaincode invoke, for example) when you reference your MSP directory from the command line or build a user context object with the SDKs.
 You can upload this certificate to {{site.data.keyword.blockchainfull_notm}} Platform if you want to operate a network from the SDK or command line.
 - **keystore:** This folder contains your private key.
 This key is used to sign calls to the network when you reference your MSP directory from the command line or build a user context object with the SDKs, but it is not attached to calls the way a signCert is.
 It is **crucial** that this key is kept safe.
 If it becomes compromised, it can be used to impersonate your identity.

 You can also build an MSP folder that the fabric-ca-client can reference by using the Network Monitor and the Swagger APIs.